R42 (New York City Subway car): Post-delivery, overhaul, and mishaps

 Initially, the R42s suffered from air conditioning and brake malfunctions, frequently injuring crew members.

 In 1973, cars 4764–4765 were sent to Garrett AiResearch's facilities in Los Angeles, California, to test out an experimental flywheel energy storage and energy-saving system and equipment.
 Car 4764 received this energy storage, conservation equipment, and machinery with batteries and amber-type digital readouts indicating the amount of energy used by the equipment, while 4765 remained untouched.
 These cars were later tested at the UMTA and the USDOT testing facility in Pueblo, Colorado for evaluation, before being returned to the MTA in 1976 for in-service testing on all BMT/IND lines to check the effectiveness of the technology.

-In 1977, pantograph gates, salvaged from retired R1 through R9 cars, were modified and installed on the front ends of the R42s.
-Baloney coiled spring type inter car safety barriers were also installed on the blind ends of the married pairs.
+In 1977, pantograph gates, salvaged from retired R1–9 subway cars, were modified and installed on the front ends of the R42s.
+"Baloney" coil spring-type intercar safety barriers were also installed on the blind ends of the married pairs.

+Cars 4680–4681, 4714–4715, and 4766–4767 were all scrapped due to various incidents prior to the General Overhaul (GOH) program.
+In addition, cars 4685 and 4726 sustained heavy damage in an incident outside of the 135th St station on the IND Eighth Avenue Line and were scrapped in 2001; they were not rebuilt, but their mates were paired together and survived to go through the GOH program.